nrv-framework/NRV/docs/devcorner.rst

     ./NRV_test

-This script can test the install and dependencies, test he syntax and trigger linters or launch unitary tests.
-The following options are possitle:
+This script can test the installation and dependencies, test the syntax and trigger linters or launch unitary tests.
+The following options are possible:
   - "-d", "--dependances": Check NEURON and COMSOL installation
-  - "-l", "--list": Print the name of all unitary tests, an optianal interger can be added to arguments to specify the number of columns used to print
+  - "-l", "--list": Print the name of all unitary tests, an optional integerr can be added to arguments to specify the number of columns used to print
-  - "-u", "--unitary_tests": Launch all unitary tests, test result figures are saved in './unitary_test/figures' folder, all thest should be True, numerical values for debug only
+  - "-u", "--unitary_tests": Launch all unitary tests, test result figures are saved in './unitary_test/figures' folder, all the tests should be True, numerical values for debug only
-  - "-s", "--syntax": Lint nvr syntax source code
+  - "-s", "--syntax": Lint nrv syntax source code
   - "-a", "--all": launches even potentially failing tests due to third party softwares such as COMSOL
   - "-t", "--target": ID of the tests to simulate, if a digit is replaced by '_' all the tests
   - "-F", "--fenics": Launch all and only FEniCS related tests
   - "-C", "--comsol": Launch all and only COMSOL related tests
   - "-p", "--python": Forces Python as interpreted instead of *nrv2calm*

-Note that runing all scripts without errors and with all prints set to 'True' (no 'False') is a neccessary condition for a PR to be accepted.
+Note that running all scripts without errors and with all prints set to 'True' (no 'False') is a necessary condition for a PR to be accepted.
-If errors occured, the list of faild tests will be saved in the file *tests/unitary_tests/log_NRV_test.txt*.
+If errors occurred, the list of failed tests will be saved in the file *tests/unitary_tests/log_NRV_test.txt*.

 All code sources for the unitary tests can be found in the *tests/unitary_tests/* folder.
 Tests are organized in groups and subgroups as follows: